borhanreo/object-detection/README.md

 sudo apt-get install python3-tk pip3 install "git+https://github.com/philferriere/cocoapi.git#egg=pycocotools&subdirectory=PythonAPI"
 ```
+if pip will python3 then you need to must use pip not pip3
 **NOTE:** At the time of this writing, `public.py` is broken.
 If you have a problem installing it, check this [workaround here](https://github.com/C-Aniruddh/realtime_object_recognition/issues/1).

 ## How to run this script?